mnot/I-D/link-hint/draft.md

 This specification defines the HTTP Link Hint Registry.
 See {{link_hints}}
 for a general description of the function of link hints.

-Link hints are generic; that is, they are potentially applicable to any resource, not specific to one application of HTTP, nor to one particular format.
+Link hints are generic; that is, they are potentially applicable to any HTTP resource, not specific to one application of HTTP, nor to one particular format.
 Generally, they ought to be information that would otherwise be discoverable by interacting with the resource.